Ah, the excitement of a new job offer. The thrill of getting that offer email or letter from somebody, who picked you, is an emotional moment.

 Employee Assistance Programs

 According to the Society for Human Resource Management (SHRM), 97% of employers these days offer employee assistance programs (EAPs).
-Built originally in the 1950s as a resource to help with alcohol abuse, EAPs now provide a network of professional resources for employees, from mental health counseling for marital or other problems to legal advice.
+Built originally in the 1950s as a resource to help with alcohol abuse, EAPs now provide a network of professional resources for employees, from mental health and marital counseling to legal advice, and more.

 Those services don’t come cheap otherwise.
 The average therapy session or attorney consult, for example, can range well over $100—meaning anyone who taps into their EAP benefits for those types of resources could save a cool Benjamin, or more (and that’s just for the first visit).